Wildlander-mod/Support/Docs/EnemyAnimals.md

 [Back](https://github.com/Wildlander-mod/Support/blob/master/Docs/Enemy.md)

 Before we shall delve in details, let it be noted that almost any animal (with the exception of domesticated) might be infected with potent diseases that could even cause a mighty warrior to decay within days.
-Thus, I can only advise you to have the means at hand to cure such vile afflictions, as they can affect the victim's body almost immediately after the contraction, as they posses a truly unique magical nature.
+Thus, I can only advise you to have the means at hand to cure such vile afflictions, as they can affect the victim's body almost immediately after the contraction, as they possess a truly unique magical nature.

 ## Domesticated animals